Fauli/dj-table/README.md

 ## List of Woodcuts

+A precise list of materials and dimensions is essential for efficiency and minimizing waste.
+Below is a comprehensive table listing each piece required for the build, along with their dimensions and quantity.

 | ID | Piece                               | Amount | Height [mm] | Width [mm] | Thickness [mm] | m^2 p.P. | m^2 total |
 |----|-------------------------------------|--------|-------------|------------|----------------|----------|-----------|